 Each student is required to agree to the Quinnipiac University Statement of Responsibility at the time they move into the residence hall.
 Incorporated into the housing contract, this document explains the expectations and responsibilities of the condition of their living unit.

 Residence hall rooms are inspected for damage prior to opening at the beginning of the fall semester.
-If a student finds damage in the room at opening, the student must contact residence hall staff by the end of the second week of classes.
-It is the responsibility of the student to report damage in the beginning of the year as well as damage that occurs throughout the year.
+Students will have the opportunity to complete a Room Condition Report (RCR) upon move-in.
+If a student finds damage in the room at opening, the student must be sure to complete the RCR by the end of the second week of classes.
+It is the responsibility of the student to report damage at the beginning of the year as well as damage that occurs throughout the year.

 Work Request Systems